Skip to content

 Enum Cache (Dynamic Enums)

-Dynamic enums (those using reachable_from, matches, or concepts) can be cached to avoid expensive ontology traversals.
+Dynamic enums (those using reachable_from, concepts, enum expressions, or inherited enums) can be cached to avoid expensive ontology traversals.
+Enum cache keys also account for matches expressions, although full matches validation is not implemented yet.
 Enum caches are stored in:

 cache/